-- Select Trainers with good communication skills and who work well with others; - Ensure that the Apprentice always works under the direction of or has access to a qualified Trainer; - Encourage Trainers to take upgrading courses (e.g. Train the Trainer, Mentor, Coach, etc.); - Set out clear expectations and involve both the Apprentice and Trainer in developing the training plan - Encourage safe work habits; - Allow time for the Trainer to train and demonstrate skills to the Apprentice; - Provide opportunities and time for the Apprentice to learn the trade; - Ensure that the Apprentice receives the varied on-the-job trade training experience outlined in this document; - Recognize good performance; - Observe frequently; - Provide constructive feedback and conduct regular performance reviews involving the Apprentice and Trainer; - Use the Logbook as a monitoring tool and a part of regular performance evaluations; and, - Complete the Skill Set Completion Form once the Apprentice has demonstrated competency in the skills.
+- Select Trainers with good communication skills and who work well with others; - Ensure that the Apprentice always works under the direction of or has access to a qualified Trainer; - Encourage Trainers to take upgrading courses (e.g. Train the Trainer, Mentor, Coach, etc.); - Encourage safe work habits; - Provide time for the Trainer to demonstrate skills to the apprentice; - Provide opportunities and time for the Apprentice to learn the trade; - Ensure that the Apprentice receives the varied on-the-job trade training experience outlined in this document; - Set out clear expectations, and recognize good performance; - Involve both the Apprentice and Trainer in developing the training plan and observe frequently; - Provide constructive feedback and conduct regular performance reviews involving the Apprentice and Trainer; - Use the Log Book as a monitoring tool and a part of regular performance evaluations; and, - Complete the Skill Set Completion Form once the Apprentice has demonstrated competency in the skills.